kavia-common/two-player-tic-tac-toe-web-app-41181-41190/tic_tac_toe_frontend/README.md

 These variants help avoid resource-related terminations (exit code 137) by reducing overhead and preventing manual kills.
 If port 3000 is occupied in CI, set `REACT_APP_PORT` to a free port.

 Health check:
-- A static health endpoint is served at `/healthz` (served from `public/healthz`).
+- A static health endpoint is served at `/healthz` (served from `public/healthz`, body "OK").
 After starting, verify readiness with `npm run healthcheck` (expects HTTP 200 on /healthz).
 The healthcheck targets 127.0.0.1 by default.
 - If you interrupt the server with Ctrl+C, the process may exit with code 130; this is expected and not a build failure.

 Browserslist: